shebashio/bigbang/docs/guides/deployment-scenarios/quickstart.md

 ### Tinker With It

-You can use the quickstart script to update your bigbang quickstart deployment with your own modifications.
+You can use the `quickstart.sh` script to update your Big Bang quickstart deployment with your own modifications.
 Here's an example of post deployment customization of Big Bang.
 After looking at <https://repo1.dso.mil/big-bang/bigbang/-/blob/master/chart/values.yaml>, you can see that this will enable the ArgoCD addon, which is not enabled by default.

 ```shell
 # [ubuntu@Ubuntu_VM:~]